 I shared a photo when I was onboard and had quite a few comments that said:

-Now I don’t know about you but I usually like to shower in the evening or morning, it seems very mean to wake up, make my brother get fully dressed to go and sit down the corridor while I shower, if he wanted to shower too he’d have to come back and then I’d switch places I suppose?
-Not ideal.
+Now I don’t know about you but I usually like to shower in the evening or morning.
+It seemed very mean to wake up, make my brother get fully dressed to go and sit down the corridor while I shower.

-It wasn’t a huge problem we just showered in the dark and told each other when we were showering so we could look the other way but I’d still like to sign a petition to ban the use of glass in bathroom doors.
+It wasn’t a huge problem we just showered in the dark and told each other when we were showering so we could look the other way, but I’d still like to sign a petition to ban the use of glass in bathroom doors.

-There wasn’t a lock on the door either and the toilet was within a metre of my brother’s sleeping head.
+There wasn’t a lock on the door either, and the toilet was within a metre of my brother’s sleeping head.

-Thankfully it was just my brother and if I woke him up by going to the toilet in the night, well that’s just tough but I wouldn’t have liked to share this room with friends.
+Thankfully it was just my brother and if I woke him up by going to the toilet in the night, well that’s just tough – but I wouldn’t have liked to share this room with friends.

-Our First Stop Was Bratislava in Slovakia
+Our First Stop Was Bratislava, Slovakia

 The weather was actually quite warm at the start of our cruise, I made the mistake of only looking at the start of the week when I was packing and that meant I wasn’t really prepared for how the week would end up, that was totally my mistake.